manoelcampos/manoelcampos/README.md

 I have a degree in Data Processing Technology at the [Universidade do Tocantins](https://www.unitins.br) (Brazil) where I worked with development of enterprise information systems.
 I am a professor at the [Federal Institute of Education, Science and Technology of Tocantins](http://ifto.edu.br) (Brazil), working on professional, higher education and specialisation courses since 2003.

 I am a software engineering for more than 2 decades, with experience in several programming languages such as C, PHP, Java, NCL, Lua and Shell Script.
 I work with object oriented analysis, design and programming.
 I have experience with agile software development using processes such as Test Driven Development (TDD) in order to increase software quality.
-Along these years I've worked with lots of technologies and currently I'm a Java expert and learning to love JavaScript and Node.js too.
+Along these years I've worked with lots of technologies and currently I'm a Java expert and learning to love JavaScript and Node.js.

 <a id="consulting"></a>